 Continuing education courses take many forms and can take your career in whatever direction interests you.
 If you would like to move into the business side of the beauty industry, you can take courses in salon management and leadership, salon finance, and other business-oriented courses.
 If you want to be able to offer the latest styles and looks your clients, there are course that will teach you these.
 There are even courses that can help you improve your customer's experience.
 An enhanced customer experience can translate into bigger tips!

 The Kansas Board of Cosmetology oversees the issuance of hair dressing, hairstyling, and cosmetology licenses in the state of Kansas.
 To be eligible, you will need to complete 1500 hours of course work at an accredited institution, or 1000 hours of training to be an aesthetician.
 Nail technicians need to complete 350 hours of instruction and training.
 You will need to renew your license every two years.

-Hair stylists, hair dressers and cosmetologists in Kansas earned a yearly average of $28,500 in 2013, the last year for which statistics were reported, according to O*Net.
+Hair stylists, hair dressers and cosmetologists in Kansas earned a yearly average of $20,700 in 2019.
 Of course, the more years of experience you have, the more you have a loyal and committed client base, and the more skills and techniques you can offer, the higher the income you can command.
 Continuing education courses can help you in all these areas, and could directly impact your bottom line.